 To facilitate maintenance of a sound and equitable nomination process, the following procedures have been adopted:

-1. The chairperson of the Nominations and Elections Committee shall be the Past-President.
+1. The chairperson of the Nominations and Elections Committee shall be the Immediate Past-President.
+If the Immediate Past-President is unable to fulfill these duties, the President shall appoint a substitute Chairperson with the approval of the Executive Board.

 2. The Chairperson of the Nominations and Elections Committee shall establish a deadline for, and solicit nominations from the membership through all appropriate means.
 An announcement calling for nominations shall be made available to the membership prior to January 1.